MajorZiploc/tooling_notes/art/blender/notes.md

 Viewport Overlays:
   Statistics -- will show vert count and other metrics

+. -- hover over area and view will pane to that area

 common brushes:
   grab
     stretch out areas for large shapes